salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 <h4>Configuring the SDK with CocoaPods</h4>

-Follow the [CocoaPods installation instructions](https://guides.cocoapods.org/using/using-cocoapods.html) using **JB4SDK** as the podfile name.
+Follow the [CocoaPods installation instructions](https://guides.cocoapods.org/using/using-cocoapods.html) using **JB4SDK** as a dependency in the podfile.
 Open up the *.xcworkspace created by the install process with Xcode and start using the SDK.

 > Do <b>NOT</b> use *.xcodeproj.
 If you open up a project file instead of a workspace, you will receive an error.<br/>